 For years Siemens has been working to advance the digitalization of the manufacturing and process industry in order to pave the way to the Digital Enterprise.

-One of the cornerstones of the Digital Enterprise is industrial security, for which Siemens already offers an extensive portfolio of products and solutions.
+One of the cornerstones of the Digital Enterprise is Cybersecurity for Industry, for which Siemens already offers an extensive portfolio of products and solutions.
 Thanks to years of experience in a wide variety of industries around the world, Siemens can offer specific security solutions for the manufacturing and process industry as well as for oil and gas companies – solutions that are geared to their specific requirements.
 Siemens brings its experience into the relevant committees that consult about security solutions and define standards.
 As a result, Siemens played a significant role in advancing the IEC 62443 standard, which regulates IT security for industrial systems.

 Own team of security experts

 The Siemens security research field encompasses the development and testing of security products by its own team of security experts, who also conduct hacking and penetration tests.

 Siemens collaborates intensively with CERT organizations (such as FIRST, ANSSI, and ICS-CERT) in many countries and directly benefits from the international exchange of information within the CERT network.
 Siemens is also involved in the Software Assurance Forum for Excellence in Code (SAFECode), where it works with companies like Adobe, Intel, and Symantec to develop solutions for secure hardware, software, and services.